via5/AlternateUI/README.md

 ### Move new lights
 The `InvisibleLight`'s initial position is a bit too close to the center for characters that are in the default position.
 This will move new `InvisibleLight` atoms slightly forwards for better illumination.

+## Licence
+AlternateUI is released under [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0).
+This project is in the public domain.